sap-tutorials/How-Tos/tutorials/2017/02/vora-aws-cluster-setup/vora-aws-cluster-setup.md

 [ACCORDION-BEGIN [Step 8: ](Vora Tools)]

-Vora Tools can be accessed via the link on SAP HANA Vora Console page or at `http://<public ip of manager instance>:9225`.
+Vora Tools can be accessed via the link on SAP Vora Console page or at `http://<public ip of manager instance>:9225`.

 The credentials for Vora Tools are `admin:<console password which was set in the setup phase>`.